-India has established National Clean Development Mechanism Authority (NCDMA) for according host country approval to CDM projects as mandated under the Kyoto Protocol to the UN Framework Convention on Climate Change.
-One of the criteria used is impact on biodiversity by CDM projects.
+India has established National Clean Development Mechanism Authority (NCDMA) for according host country approval to CDM projects as mandated under the Kyoto Protocol to the UN Framework Convention on Climate Change (UNFCCC).
+One of the criteria used for approval of CDM projects is impact on biodiversity.
 Host country approvals have so far been accorded to 404 CDM projects facilitating investment of more than Rs, 22,000 crores.

-The Government has set up an Expert Committee on the impacts of Climate Change on 7th May 2007 under the chairmanship of Dr. R. Chidambaram Principal Scientific Adviser to Government of India, to study the impacts of anthropogenic climate change on India and to identify the measures that may have to be taken in the future in relation to addressing vulnerability to anthropogenic climate change impacts.
-A high level coordination committee chaired by Prime Minister, namely, Prime Ministers Council on Climate Changeqhas been set up on 6th June 2007, to coordinate national action for assessment, adaptation and mitigation of climate change.
+The Government has set up an 'Expert Committee on the Impacts of Climate Change' on 7th May 2007 under the chairmanship of Dr. R. Chidambaram Principal Scientific Adviser to the Government of India, to study the impacts of anthropogenic climate change on India and to identify the measures that may have to be taken for addressing vulnerability to anthropogenic climate change impacts.
+A high level coordination committee chaired by Prime Minister, namely, 'Prime Minister's Council on Climate Change' has been set up on 6th June 2007, to coordinate national actions for assessment, adaptation and mitigation of climate change.
 Nearly 228 mha (69%) of geographical area of India falls under drylands (arid, semi arid and dry sub humid).
-These ecosystems support large human and livestock populations, contain unique genetic adaptation mechanisms for stress tolerance, and are rich in flora, fauna and microorganisms adapted to rated desertification processes are likely to further acts of climate change.
+These ecosystems support large human and livestock populations, contain unique genetic adaptation mechanisms for stress tolerance, and are rich in flora, fauna and microorganisms adapted to extremes of climate.
+The Ministry of Rural Development through its various programmes such as Integrated Wasteland Development Programme (IWDP), Drought Prone Area Programme (DPAP) and Desert Development Programme (DDP) on watershed basis, strives for development of land resources, controlling desertification, and livelihood generation with the overall objective of poverty alleviation.
+The Ministry has invested Rs.
+6714.11 crores since 1995-96 on these three programmes covering 32.40 mha in 576 districts of 28 states across the country.
+There is also a provision for development of forest lands forming part of watersheds through involvement of JFMCs in close coordination with the village Panchayats.

-Against the above backdrop, there is a pressing need for developing tools, methodologies and indicators for assessing impact of climate change and desertification, as well as developing appropriate mitigation and adaptation strategies.
+Accelerated desertification processes are likely to further compound the adverse impacts of climate change.
+Against this backdrop, there is also a pressing need for developing tools, methodologies and indicators for assessing impacts of climate change and desertification as well as developing appropriate mitigation and adaptation strategies.